serend1p1ty/SeqNet/README.md

 python train.py --cfg configs/cuhk_sysu.yaml INPUT.BATCH_SIZE_TRAIN 2 SOLVER.BASE_LR 0.0012
 ```

+* If your GPU memory is not enough, you can also try strategies such as mixed precision training (FP16), cumulative gradient, and gradient checkpoint.
+I have tried FP16, which can achieve the same accuracy while saving half of the GPU memory.
+Unfortunately, I lost this part of the code about FP16.
+Related PR is welcomed, I can provide some code implementation suggestions.

 **Tip**: If the training process stops unexpectedly, you can resume from the specified checkpoint.

 ```